flowbased/fbp-diff/README.md

 * Implement diffing of graph properties
 * Implement diffing of exported in/outports
+* Add basic tests for textual diffing

 ### Later

 * Add a visual diffing tool
+* Add a --raw mode, which outputs the calculated diff as JSON